 - cooperatively determine who could use the help of the group.

 - Paper or stationery and pencils

-Students could be asked to ask their families for suggestions of groups in the community that may be in need of their talents.
-(Often family members are involved with groups that may need the help of students.)
+Youth could be asked to ask their families for suggestions of groups in the community that may be in need of their talents.
+(Often family members are involved with groups that may need the help of youth.)

 Groups or individuals that might need help could be right in the school building.
 A note could be sent to the custodian (wipe off lunch tables), principal (clean playground or hallways), Kindergarten teacher (help younger children get on outdoor clothing before recess).
 Writing to the fire department or police department would also help in acquainting students with their community.

 Tell students to close their eyes and imagine someone who is talented.
 Then have them open their eyes and, one by one, name the person they imagined.
 See if students named themselves or others.
 Remind them that each of them is talented, as they discovered in the last two lessons.